telerik/winforms-docs/gridview/hierarchical-grid/hierarchy-of-one-to-many-relations.md

 ![gridview-hirarchical-grid-hierarchy-of-one-to-many-relations 002](images/gridview-hirarchical-grid-hierarchy-of-one-to-many-relations002.png)

->note The ChildViewTabsPosition property gets or sets the position to place tabs for child views related with this template.
+>tip The ChildViewTabsPosition property gets or sets the position to place tabs for child views related with this template.
 >